Month by Month: March

 World Meteorological Day

-My husband is a meteorologist so this March 23 day of recognition (spearheaded by the World Meteorological Organization) stood out for me.
+This March 23 day of recognition is spearheaded by the World Meteorological Organization.
 You can do a lot with a weather theme, including everything from song choices (Singin’ in the Rain, It’s Raining Men, Here Comes the Sun…) to dancing about weather, water cycles, and more.

 I own and have used these two books by Thomas Locker with dance classes to build choreography as a group.
 They feature poetic reenactments of the water cycle (Water Dance) and an introduction to cloud-types (Cloud Dance) accompanied by beautiful illustrations.
 With clouds that march, drift, and burst, and statements like “I grow ever wider, broader and deeper.
 I am the river.”
 The descriptive language lends itself to movement.